dnm1977/python-sparse-category-indices/README.md

 You need to have 'hotshot' installed for profiling.

-For options, run [from this directory]:
+For options, run [from top-level directory]:

-python ./runff.py -h
+`python ./runff.py -h`

 All of the magic happens in ./ffclassifier.py